• Skip to primary navigation

 Chicken breast tenders are used because they are already trimmed and a very good size to use in this recipe but you could also use regular chicken breast and trim the chicken yourself.

 For a sweeter sauce add ½ cup of pineapple juice before reducing the sauce.
 If you add more liquid, be sure to reduce for longer.
-For more tartness, remove the water and add 2 tbsp of vinegar.
+For more tartness, remove the water and add 2 tablespoon of vinegar.

 Double the cauliflower rice if you're feeding more than 2 people.